 Bokeh is out-of-focus areas in a photo.
 Bokeh is determined by the way how the lens renders unsharp points of light.
 It's often used for creating artistic effects - to blur backgrounds for visual selection of a main object in a scene.
 In photography, bokeh effect depends on the shape of the aperture.
 Various shapes let you achieve artistic background blur effects, for example with stars.

-With the program AKVIS Refocus you can make a variety of figure bokeh on any photo.
+With AKVIS Refocus AI you can make a variety of figure bokeh on any photo.

 Bokeh Shape Parameter Group.

 Shape.
 Click on the square button in the Settings Panel and select a shape from a list.
 All light spots in the out-of-focus area will change in the selected shape:

 Smoothness (-100..100).
 At the value = 0, the spots of light have the selected form.
 The higher the value, the more the edges of the light spots are blurry and out of focus.
 When decreasing the value, the center of the light spot is blurred and becomes more transparent.
 At the lowest value, the only contours of the shape remain visible.